 Limit the bar.

 Now you know that a good portion of your budget is spent on your venue and catering, and a big percentage of that is spent on alcohol.
-By limiting your wedding’s bar to wine, beer, and perhaps a specialty cocktail or two, you can save big—and your guests aren’t likely to miss all the extra booze.
+By limiting your wedding’s bar to wine, beer, and perhaps a specialty cocktail or two, you can save big and still have an open bar—and your guests aren’t likely to miss all the extra booze during cocktail hour.

 Don’t go on your honeymoon right away.